FeDa4Fair: Client-Level Federated Datasets for Fairness Evaluation: Experimental Analysis

-\textbf{Value bias benchmarks.} For the \textbf{value-silo} dataset, Figure~\ref{fig:before_after_value_silo_xgb} shows not only how DD changes when training the model with FL but also how the distribution of the attribute value associated with the maximum DD shifts.
-We observe a clear trend: underrepresented groups (in this case, ``Alaska Native/American Indian'' and ``Others'') tend to be disproportionately harmed from FL participation.
-Clusters, corresponding to ``Others'', grow in density when training the FL model with FL, indicating how this group becomes more often associated with the highest DD.
-Under PUFFLE, this effect becomes more pronounced: with clients increasingly reporting ``Others'' as the highest DD value.
-Nevertheless, the overall \race disparity remains stable on a global visualization.
-This can be analyzed for the individual level in Figure~\ref{fig:bar_value_silo} in Appendix~\ref{app:experiments_value}.
-The same patterns hold when using Logistic Regression as local models, as seen in Figure~\ref{fig:before_after_value_silo_lr} and ~\ref{fig:bar_value_silo_lr} in Appendix~\ref{app:experiments_value}.
-Additional results for the \textbf{value-device} dataset are reported in Appendix~\ref{app:experiments_value}.
+\textbf{\val benchmarks.} For the \textbf{value-silo} dataset, Figure~\ref{fig:before_after_value_silo_xgb} shows both how DD changes when moving from local training to FL and how the distribution of the attribute value associated with the maximum DD shifts.
+A clear pattern emerges: underrepresented groups, specifically, \texttt{Alaska Native/American Indian} and \texttt{Others}, are disproportionately harmed by participation in FL.
+In particular, clusters corresponding to the \texttt{Others} category increase density after FL training, indicating that this group is more frequently associated with the highest DD values.
+This effect becomes more pronounced under PUFFLE and even more with Reweighing, where an increasing number of clients report \texttt{Others} as the attribute value with the maximum DD.
+Despite these shifts, the overall \race disparity shows only a marginal improvement trend across all three settings.
+A more detailed individual-level analysis is provided in Figure~\ref{fig:bar_value_silo} in Appendix~\ref{app:experiments_value}.
+We observe a consistent trend when using Logistic Regression as the local model, as shown in Figure~\ref{fig:before_after_silo_value_lr} and Figure~\ref{fig:bar_value_silo_lr} in Appendix~\ref{app:experiments_value}.
+Additional results with the \textbf{value-device} dataset are detailed in Appendix~\ref{app:experiments_value}.

-Overall, we observe consistent results across both cross-silo and cross-device experiments for each type of bias-heterogeneous client setting.
-However, the specific bias distribution, i.e., attribute or attribute value, led to substantially different outcomes.
-This highlights the importance of evaluating fair FL solutions across diverse scenarios to ensure robust and fair performance.
+Overall, we observe consistent results across both cross-silo and cross-device settings for each type of bias-heterogeneous client configuration.
+However, the specific form of bias heterogeneity, namely, whether it arises from different attributes or from different attribute values, leads to different outcomes.
+This observation highlights the importance of evaluating fair FL approaches across a diverse range of bias scenarios to assess their robustness and ensure equitable performance.